-We’ve been asked this a number of times by users who would like their slides dynamically generated from data.
+We’ve been asked this a number of times by users who would like their slides and diagrams dynamically generated from data.

 Listen to your customers